 “It’s important to stand in the building,” McKinney says, “to feel the energy in that space.
 We hope that people will enter the building and leave changed.”

 There are examples of cities taking their violent, embarrassing history and transforming it into a powerful, cultural and political statement: The Lorraine Motel in Memphis, where the Rev. Martin Luther King, Jr., was assassinated, has been turned into the National Civil Rights Museum.
-The Sixth Floor Museum in Dallas now draws a half-million visitors a year to the site of President Kennedy’s assassination — which was once a mark of national shame for the city.
-Of course, it took Dallas 23 years to do it, to work through all the arguments and claims and conflicting visions.
+The Sixth Floor Museum in Dallas now draws a half-million visitors a year to the site of President Kennedy’s assassination.
+For decades, Dealey Plaza and the former Texas Book Depository were emblems of national shame for the city.
+Of course, it took Dallas 23 years to transform the building, to work through all the arguments and conflicting visions for a museum there.

-Historian Richard Selcer agrees about the need to stand in the hall — to understand what’s at stake, to feel the history, as disturbing as that may be.
-He gives tours of historic Fort Worth — and often finds himself extolling the significance of a building that’s now a gas station.
+Historian Richard Selcer agrees about the need for people to stand in the hall itself — to understand what’s at stake, to feel the history, as disturbing as that may be.
+He gives tours of historic Fort Worth — and often finds himself extolling the significance of a building that’s no longer there.
+It’s now a gas station.

 Instead of that, he says, imagine bringing schoolkids into the actual Klan hall.
 To stand where the Klan once stood, to see what the Klan once built — and see what it’s now become.